HUBZone Map Overview

 HUBZone Qualified Census Tracts designated by the Department of Housing and Urban Development (HUD) based on poverty and household income criteria.

-HUBZone Qualified Counties located in non-metropolitan areas that meet at least two of the socio-economic criteria: household income (Census Bureau), unemployment rate (Bureau of Labor Statistics), and difficult development areas (Department of Housing and Urban Development).
+HUBZone Qualified Counties located in non-metropolitan areas that meet at least one of the following socio-economic criteria: median household income (Census Bureau), unemployment rate (Bureau of Labor Statistics), or Difficult Development Area (Department of Housing and Urban Development).

 HUBZone Qualified Indian Lands contained within the boundaries of an Indian Reservation, Indian Country, or any other specific definition that applies in the State of Oklahoma.